jbmpark/udacity_vehicle_detection/writeup.md

 To recover the variance from threshold, I have applied a method of tracking by multiple images, where I have stacked results from a few sequential images, then sets threshold bigger.
 This helped to reduce false positives.

-First of all, I have stacked the results to the variable 'saved_box' frame by frame with some limits of number of frames:
+~~First of all, I have stacked the results to the variable 'saved_box' frame by frame with some limits of number of frames:

-    if frame_count>stack_threshold:
-        saved_box_list.pop(0)
+Then, I collect all the boxes of 'saved_box', to 'box_list':~~

+> I have applied 'collections.deque' method as the reviewers' recommandation.
+My code was very simplified to implement multiple-frame-thresholdings.
+Please see the follow code block as my new implementation:

+    from collections import deque
+    q = deque(maxlen = 3)
+    global windows
+    detect_windows = search_windows(image, windows, clf, X_scaler)
     if(len(detect_windows)==0):
         detect_windows=np.zeros([1,2,2])
-    saved_box_list.append(detect_windows)

-Then, I collect all the boxes of 'saved_box', to 'box_list':
+    q.append(detect_windows)
     box_list=np.empty([0,2,2])
+    saved_box_list=list(q)
     for box in saved_box_list:
         box_list = np.vstack((box_list, box))

 Finally I have applied big threashold to my heatmap. :

     # Apply threshold to help remove false positives
-    heat = apply_threshold(heat,10)
+    heat = apply_threshold(heat,3)

-I have stacked boxes from '5' frames, and thresholded with '10'.
+I have stacked boxes from '3' frames, and thresholded with '3'.
 I still need to tune more for the number of frames and threshold value.

+> I have used fewer frames to my frame hitory because of better accuracy of classifer.
+With big number of history frames, it has trade-off to the time of first detection after the appearance of the vehicles.

 ---